rinky-dinky/sharkie-bot/README.md

 1. Use a different IP address by connecting through a VPN or proxy.
 2. Pass your cookies to yt-dlp to a file in `plugins/sharkie-bot/bin/cookies.txt`.

+## Note
+This is just a vibe-coded project, use at your own risk All credit goes to [Diogo Martino](https://github.com/diogomartino/sharkord-music-bot)